nekStab/LightKrylov/paper/paper.md

 # Acknowledgements

-We acknowledge the financial support of the French National Agency for Research (ANR) through the ANR-????-CONMAN grant agreement.
+We acknowledge the financial support of the French National Agency for Research (ANR) through the ANR-33-CE46-0008-CONMAN grant agreement.
 We also would like to thank the [fortran-lang](https://fortran-lang.org/) community for the development of [`stdlib`](https://stdlib.fortran-lang.org/), and in particular Frederico Perini, Jeremie Vandenplas, and Jose ??? for their work on the `stdlib_linalg` module on top which `LightKrylov` heavily relies.

 # References